 London Borough of Islington Policy

-Fire arms of all types are not permitted on any College premises.
+Fire arms of all types are not permitted on any Queen Mary campus.
 Any other item which is likely to cause harm or intimidate others is also prohibited.
-Any prohibited item will be immediately confiscated and will lead to disciplinarily action being taken and the Police may be informed.
+Other prohibited items are: candles, tea lights, hookah / shisha pipes, incense sticks etc. Any prohibited item will be immediately confiscated and may lead to disciplinary action being taken and the Police may be informed.